survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 Given our lanes contain references to notes through ids, we are going to need some way to resolve those ids to actual notes.
 One neat way to do this is to implement a public method `NoteStore.get(notes)` for the purpose.
 It accepts an array of `Note` ids, and returns corresponding objects.

 This can be achieved using the `map` operation.
-First we need to get the ids of all notes to match against.
+First, we need to get the ids of all notes to match against.
 After that, we can perform a lookup for each note id passed in using `indexOf`.

 Just implementing the method isn't enough.
 We also need to make it public.
-In Alt this can be achieved using `this.exportPublicMethods`.
+In Alt, this can be achieved using `this.exportPublicMethods`.
 It takes an object that describes the public interface of the store in question.
 Consider the implementation below:

 **app/stores/NoteStore.jsx**